 I was born in Edinburgh in 1944 and have always lived here.
 Jane and I moved into our flat at Holy Corner, Bruntsfield, Edinburgh in 1985.
-I’ve been a widower for nearly two years at the time of writing, Jane having died on 23/11/2016.
+I’ve been a lonely widower since Jane died on 23/11/2016.

 I built my first computer in 1980, soldering every component into one of the first single-board microcomputers, even the keyboard switches.
 A wedge of polystyrene supported the single circuit board.
 The computer was a Compukit UK101.